 Good health care involves paying attention not only to physical health, but also stress, relationships, emotional health, habits, and behaviors, and how those things interact with each other and medical conditions.
 As behavioral health providers, we can help you get the information, skills, and emotional support you need to feel better, be healthier, regain control of your life, and live more fully despite stress, pain, or illness.
-We are a part of your medical team at Neighborhood Health Center and someone your medical staff works with closely.
+We are a part of your patient-centered care team at Neighborhood Health Center and someone your medical staff works with closely.
 We cannot prescribe medications, but we can help you manage the symptoms for which you are using the medication(s).

 A referral to the behavioral health provider does not mean that something is wrong with you or that your provider believes that your symptoms are imaginary.
 Rather, it means that your provider believes that we may be able to help you feel better and improve your health and medical condition(s).

 Behavioral health providers at Neighborhood Health Center are licensed psychologists, licensed counselors or licensed clinical social workers who specialize in helping people develop skills and make changes to improve their overall health and manage their health conditions.
-Neighborhood Health Center has partnered with LifeWorks NW to make this service is available to you at our clinic.
+Neighborhood Health Center partners with LifeWorks NW to make this service is available to you at our clinic.